 ICD-10 is meant to enhance diagnostic specificity for patient data.
-No matter what payers considered “acceptable” to process payments in the past, today they’re demanding you use ICD-10 as it was intended.
+No matter what payers considered “acceptable” to process payments previously, today they’re demanding you use ICD-10 as it was intended.
 Good thing you’ve had some time to practice locating the right family of codes as well as the most specific codes available—seventh characters and all—to convey your patients’ conditions to the fullest possible extent.
 And don’t forget to ensure your documentation fully supports your claim.

 2. Audit your codes.

-Regardless of whether you’ve implemented an EMR—or not (eek)—you’re ultimately responsible for ensuring that you submit the proper codes for you patients.
+Regardless of whether you’ve implemented an EMR—or not (eek)—you’re ultimately responsible for ensuring that you submit the proper codes for your patients.
 So, double—or triple—check that the codes you should submit are the ones that are actually going through.
 To do so, schedule an internal audit to make sure your documentation matches your claims.
 This is especially important if you use an EMR that doesn’t have an intelligent ICD-10 tool.

 3. Continue learning.

 Sure, the deadline to transition to ICD-10 has come and gone, but that doesn’t mean the education stops.
 There’s still plenty to learn in terms of navigating the new coding system—especially those tricky situations.
 So, devote some time to staying up to date on all things ICD-10, including each of your payer’s individual specifications.

 Suggest that you select more specific codes when ones with greater specificity exist

 Bases its ICD-10 code library on more than general equivalence mappings (GEMs)

 Offer free system upgrades and lifetime access to ICD-10 support and training resources